kimsooil/docker-lamp/readme/README.md

 DCC | Django Cookie Cutter
 CC | Cookie Cutter

 NOTE: The main 'readme.md' on the root directory is left blank for a reason.
-It is to be used solely for project specific documentation.
+It is to be used solely as a starting point for project specific documentation.

 Files | Description
 ----- | -----------